Minimally Invasive Endocrine Surgery

 A) Minimally Invasive Thyroid Surgery

-Minimally invasive thyroid surgery is the removal of one half or whole thyroid gland through a small mid neck incision.
-It is performed either under general anesthesia or local-regional block.
-Local-regional block is performed with neck block (regional anesthesia) and light general sedation (like it is done with colonoscopy procedures).
-It can be done under general anesthesia with nerve monitoring (recurrent laryngeal nerve and external branch of the superior laryngeal nerve).
-With minimally invasive surgery the incision is placed in the natural skin crease.
-Minimally invasive surgery also includes video-assisted or endoscopic thyroidectomy, when surgeon uses camera to magnify the view.
-This technique makes the healing process faster and with minimum scar formation.
-Surgeon does not use any drains or tubes that are inserted during the surgery and left for a day after the surgery.
-Skin is closed either with subcuticular sutures (under the skin, dissolvable) or without any sutures by using a skin glue. minimally invasive surgery is usually the same day surgery.
-Patient stay in the hospital after the surgery for 6 hours observation only.
+Minimally invasive thyroid surgery is the removal of one half or the whole thyroid gland through a small mid-neck incision.
+It is performed either under general anesthesia or, very rarely, under local-regional block.
+Under general anesthesia, the procedure is performed with monitoring of the recurrent laryngeal nerve and the external branch of the superior laryngeal nerve.
+With minimally invasive surgery, the incision is placed in the natural skin crease.
+Minimally invasive surgery also includes video-assisted or endoscopic thyroidectomy, when the surgeon uses a camera to magnify the view.
+This technique speeds up the healing process and reduces scar formation.
+A surgeon does not use any drains or tubes inserted during surgery that are left in place for a day after the surgery.
+Skin is closed either with subcuticular sutures (under the skin, dissolvable) or without any sutures by using a skin glue.
+Minimally invasive surgery is usually performed on a same-day basis.
+The patient stays in the hospital for 6 hours of observation only after surgery.

 B) Minimally Invasive Parathyroid Surgery

-Minimally invasive parathyroid surgery is the removal of one or several parathyroid glands (adenomas) through a small transverse mid neck incision.
+Minimally invasive parathyroid surgery is the removal of one or several parathyroid glands (adenomas) through a small transverse mid-neck incision.
 The incision is placed in the natural skin crease.
-Minimally invasive parathyroid surgery includes video-assisted or endoscopic parathyroidectomy, when surgeon uses camera to magnify the view.
-This technique makes the healing process faster and with minimum scar formation.
-In order to perform minimally invasive approach preoperative studies to localize adenoma must be used.
+Minimally invasive parathyroid surgery includes open parathyroidectomy through a small incision, video-assisted or endoscopic parathyroidectomy, when the surgeon uses a camera to magnify the view.
+This technique speeds up the healing process and reduces scar formation.
+To achieve a minimally invasive approach, preoperative studies to localize the adenoma must be performed.
 Those studies include preoperative neck ultrasound and Sestamibi (parathyroid) scan.
-I am also utilizing intra-operative parathyroid hormone (PTH) monitoring to determine the cure after the removal of parathyroid adenoma immediatly during surgery.
-Majority of the patients have this procedure performed under local anesthesia with neck block (regional anesthesia) with general sedation (like it is done with colonoscopy procedures).
+I am also utilizing intra-operative parathyroid hormone (PTH) monitoring to determine the cure after the removal of parathyroid adenoma immediately during surgery.
+The majority of the patients have this procedure performed under local anesthesia with neck block (regional anesthesia) with general sedation (as is done with colonoscopy procedures).
 About 85 % of the patients with primary hyperparathyroidism will have just one parathyroid adenoma.
-Surgeon does not use any drains.
+The surgeon does not use any drains.
 Skin is closed either with subcuticular sutures (under the skin, dissolvable) or without any sutures by using a skin glue.
-It is usually the same day surgery.
-Patient stays in the hospital after the surgery for 3 hours of observation.
+It is usually the same-day surgery.
+The patient stays in the hospital for 3 hours of observation after surgery.

 Intra-operative PTH monitoring